MMSB-MOBI/CHOKO/README.md

-# Rescoring ensembles of protein-protein docking poses using consensus approaches
+# CReDock: Consensus Rescoring of Protein-Protein Docking Ensembles
 TBD: Add an image

 TBD: Add a link to the preprint paper